incursi0n/BlueSAM/README.md

 # BlueSAM BOF
-A Cobalt Strike Beacon Object File adaptation of BlueSAM that attempts to obtain a copy of the SAM database through Windows Defender update/VSS behavior and process offline registry data from Beacon.
+A Cobalt Strike Beacon Object File adaptation of BlueHammer that attempts to obtain a copy of the SAM database through Windows Defender update/VSS behavior and process offline registry data from Beacon.